 Why “thank you” emails are such a great opportunity

 Thank you emails, also known as “order follow-up” emails enjoy relatively greater open and click rates.
 Furthermore, in Gmail accounts these emails tend to find their way to the Primary folder, making them more visible to the users.
 As seen below, these emails generate relatively high engagement rates, with open clicks reaching over 42% and click-through rates reaching 18%.
-Depending on what you include in the email itself, statistics show that repeat purchases reach an average of 10%!
+Depending on what you include in the email itself, statistics from over 500 online merchants show that repeat purchases reach an average of 10%!

 That’s one in every 10 customers that will purchase again following these emails.
-In order to reach these numbers, you need to provide incentives for repeat purchases.
+However, in order to reach these numbers, you need to provide incentives for repeat purchases.
 Here are some tips on how to do it.

 Tip #1 – Keep subject lines simple

 Although this may seem obvious, it is important to remember that since order follow-up emails enjoy high engagement rates, you should make sure that the user immediately identifies them as such.
 Top performing emails use very short and simple subject lines, such as “Thank you for your order”.
 You can add the name of your online store to the subject line itself (e.g. “Thank you for your order at <store_name>”).
 Another term that is commonly used is “Order Confirmation”.
 Another effective tactic is to include the order number in the subject line.

 Once the recipients opened the email, you can use the opportunity to bring them back to your store.
 One of the most effective methods is, of course, discounts on the next purchase.
 Our statistics show that coupons can more than triple the conversion rates (purchase rates).
 The most commonly used discount rate is 15%.
 It also proves to be much more effective than a 10% coupon.
 Make sure to set an expiration date for the coupon.
 The most common expiration periods are 30 days and 10 days.

 Tip #3 – use product recommendations